cinnData/DataSci-Summer/[DS-02] Introduction to Python.md

 *Note*.
 You would probably have written `b^2` for the square of 2, but the caret symbol (`^`) plays a different role in Python.

+If you are typing the code in the console, you can open a new line within the same input with *Ctrl+Return*.
+You can then finish the input, calling for the output, by pressing *Return*.
+If the cursor is not at the end of the last line, you have to press *Shift+Return* to finish the input.

+Typing in a notebook is just a bit different.
+The notebook is a sequence of **cells**.
+There two type of cells, the Markdown cells and the code cells.
+In the **Markdown cells**, you write comments, while in the **code cells** you write the Python commands.
+Every code cell of the notebook corresponds to an input of the console.
+When you are typing in a cell, pressing *Return* starts a new line *within the same cell*, without ending the input.
+With *Shift+Return*, you finish the the input, so you get the ouput, opening a new cell.
+To finish the input without opening a new cell, use *Cmd+Return* in Mac or *Ctrl+Return* in Windows.

 ## Python packages

-Many additional resources have been added to Python in the form of **modules**.
-A module is just a text file containing Python code.
-Modules are grouped in libraries, also called **packages**, because their elements are packed according to some specific rules which allow you to install and call them together.
-Python can be extended by more than 300,000 packages.
-Some big packages are not single modules, but collections of modules, which are then called **subpackages**.

-Since the basic Python toolkit (without any package) is quite limited, you will need additional resources for practically everything.
-For instance, suppose that you want to do some math, and calculate the square root of 2.
+Additional Python resources come in **packages**.
+For instance, suppose that you want to do some math, calculating the square root of 2.
 You will then **import** the package `math`, whose resources include the square root and many other mathematical functions.
-Once the package has been imported, all its functions are available.
-You can then apply the function `math.sqrt`.
-This notation indicates that `sqrt` is a function of the module `math`.
+Once the package has been imported, all its functions are available, so you can call the function as `math.sqrt()`.
+This notation indicates that `sqrt()` is a function of the module `math`.

 In the console, the square root calculation shows up as: